All Episodes

 And the environment plays a great role in what you may become.

-It plays it gives odds in it.
+It gives odds in that.

 And it's like we're supposed to overcome and rise above this environment that is very hard to do.

-Not with people behind him supporting him, no.
+Not with people behind him supporting him.

 I don't think one person can change things that's going on.